Tsukimi Udon (Japanese Moon Viewing Noodle Soup)

 • Scallion (green onion): Thinly sliced scallions add a fresh and aromatic flavour.

 • Shichimi togarashi: This Japanese blend of seven spices adds a spicy kick to the dish.
-If you don’t have shichimi togarashi, you can use toasted sesame seeds and a pinch of chilli powder as a substitute.
+Use store-bought or homemade shichimi togarashi.
+Alternatively, use toasted sesame seeds and a pinch of chilli powder as a substitute.

 Taste your broth and adjust the flavour with salt and sugar to taste.